NO PETS PLEASE...PRETTY PLEASE....NO PETS...OKAY?

 LOVE… love each other.
 Respect each other.
 Help each other.
 Don't Judge.
 We have created a small city this weekend on my farm.
 It is very special that we BE the community of our future… Rooted in love. the strongest and most sacred of all energy.
 LETS DO IT!
 And…Let it begin with me.

 A Few Downloads:

 Here are a couple of items you might like to have before heading over to Farmfest this year.
 We have a new map of the Farmfest Grounds to help you find your way around.
-There is also a poster you can print out and put up somewhere in your community.
-And here is a coloring page of this year's Farmfest Logo -- fun for all ages!
+Also, here is the vendor application form -- come setup shop and sell your wares!

 Farmfest was born in 1998.
-It is hosted by Stacy Jo Schiller who owns the farm and her partner Barton Briley.
+It is hosted by Stacy Jo Schiller who owns the farm.
 The mission of Farmfest is to support the performing arts while blending nature and music.